Swiss Sensation Joel Dicker's compulsive follow-up to the phenomenally bestselling The Truth about the Harry Quebert Affair

 The day of the tragedy.
 The end of a brotherhood.

 The Baltimore Boys.
 The Goldman Gang.
-That was what they called Marcus, and his cousins Hillel and Woody.
-Three brilliant young men with their whole lives ahead of them, before their kingdom crumbled beneath the weight of lies, jealousy and betrayal.
-For years, Marcus has struggled with the burdens of his past, but now, he must attempt to banish his demons and tell the real story of the Baltimore Boys.
+That was what they called Marcus Goldman and his cousins Woody and Hillel.
+Three brilliant young men with dazzling futures ahead of them, before their kingdom crumbled beneath the weight of lies, jealousy and betrayal.
+For years, Marcus has struggled with the burdens of his past, but now he must attempt to banish his demons and tell the true and astonishing story of the Baltimore Boys.

 The book of the year.

 A top-class literary thriller that smoothly outclasses its rivals. - The Times on The Truth about the Harry Quebert Affair.

 It's a terrific story and I'm loving it.